AustinMancini/Docker-NodeJS-App/README.md

 # Docker-Server-App
-A small NodeJS server built Docker
+A small NodeJS server built with Docker

 ## Features
 - Build an image from Docker file